tomberget/yaml-courseware/README.md

 ## Multi-line Strings

 YAML provides ways to denote multi-line strings, either with the | (keep newlines) or > (fold newlines) characters.
+It is important that once a multi-line has been denoted, you are not to wrap the string using `"`-s or `'`-s.
+Everything that belongs to the `|` or `>` are evaluated as text.

 ### Be Cautious with Multi-Line Strings